-About Spinal Cord Injury according to WHO, traumatic spinal cord injuries affect 250,000 to 500,000 people a year worldwide.
-Symptoms of spinal cord injury depend on the severity of injury and its location.
+Traumatic spinal cord injury affects 250,000 to 500,000 people a year worldwide according to WHO, Symptoms of spinal cord injury depend on the severity of injury and its location.
 They may include partial or complete loss of sensory function or motor control of arms, legs and/or body.
 Whereas no approved treatment is currently available, NEURONAX is developing a first-in class drug, NX210, in order to promote regeneration of nerve fibers and to support functional improvement.

 Alzheimer’s disease is the most common neurodegenerative disease.
 Around 46 million people are currently living with Alzheimer’s or a related dementia worldwide, whereas this number is estimated to increase to more than 130 million by 2050.
 Alzheimer’s disease causes progressive degeneration of the brain and is clinically characterized by cognitive impairment and dementia.
 Alzheimer’s disease neuropathological hallmarks are senile plaques, which contain deposits of β−amyloid peptide, and neurofibrillary tangles, which result from the aggregation of hyperphosphorylated Tau protein.